geliAI/TTimeCal/README.md

 Line 3: P and S wave velocity ratio.
 Line 4: Depth to the top of each layer (km).
 ### evt_sta.dat
+Event and station pairs for which 1D seismic ray tracing will be performe.
+Each line contains the following information:
+Event Id, Event Latitude, Event Longitude, Event Depth in km, Station Name, Station Latitude, Station Longitude
 ### ttime.dat